tobert/containment/README.md

 to work fine inside other kinds of virtualization like Xen (including EC2), KVM, and VMware.

+Most distro kernels in the recent years have shipped with everything needed enabled.
+Notably, the default Linode kernels do not have either namespaces or cgroups enabled, so you'll have to switch to pvgrub.

 ### Cgroups

- - Linux 2.6.24 or higher with CONFIG\_NAMESPACES=y
+ - Linux 2.6.24 or higher with CONFIG\_CGROUPS=y
+ - required: CONFIG\_CGROUP\_NS=y
+ - required: CONFIG_CGROUP_CPUACCT=y
+ - required: CONFIG_CGROUP_MEM_RES_CTLR=y
+ - required: CONFIG_CGROUP_SCHED=y
+ - recommended: CONFIG_BLK_CGROUP=y
+ - optional: CONFIG_CGROUP_DEVICE=y
+ - optional: CONFIG_NET_CLS_CGROUP=m
  - cgroups mounted with all facilities in /cgroup, e.g.

     echo "cgroup /cgroup cgroup defaults 2 0" >> /etc/fstab